jfktrey/rgb-emulator/README.md

 Scope
 -----------------

-Currently, the only device which is officially supported is the iPhone 5 running iOS 6.
-Official support is planned to next spread to iOS devices based on SoC performance and iOS version.
-The devices which would be officially supported, grouped by when they should a next are:
+Currently, the only device which is officially supported is the iPhone 5 using iOS 6.
+Official support is planned to next spread to iOS devices based on their hardware capabilities and iOS version.
+The devices which should be officially supported next are:

 *   iPad (4th & 3rd gen)
 *   iPhone 4S, iPad (2nd gen), iPad Mini, iPod Touch (5th gen)